rometaidla/CarND-Path-Planning-Project/README.md

 1. **Faster speed is preferred** [line 68](./src/behavior_planner.cpp#L68)
 2. **Speed limit is honoured**, with adding very high cost to speeds above the limit [lines 71-73](./src/behavior_planner.cpp#L71)
 3. **Keep safety distance to a vehicle in front** on the same lane by giving higher cost to trajectory candidates with higher speed [lines 85-91](./src/behavior_planner.cpp#L85)
-4. **Keep safety distance to vehicle in beside lanes**, higher cost is given to vehicles on beside lanes, than vehicle on the same lane, so that ego vehicle would not start to change lanes when surrounded with vehicles and would instead start to slow down (see rule 3). [lines 95-103](./src/behavior_planner.cpp#L93)
+4. **Keep safety distance to vehicle in adjacent lanes**, higher cost is given to vehicles on adjacent lanes, than vehicle on the same lane, so that ego vehicle would not start to change lanes when surrounded with vehicles and would instead start to slow down (see rule 3). [lines 95-103](./src/behavior_planner.cpp#L93)
 5. **Prefer empty space** by adding up a cost for every vehicle on candidate lane, very important when choosing whether to take right or left lane change [lines 105-108](./src/behavior_planner.cpp#L105)
-6. **Middle lane is preferred** as it has more options (switch lane right and left) [line 113](./src/behavior_planner.cpp#L113)
+6. **Middle lane is preferred** as it has more options for switching lanes [line 113](./src/behavior_planner.cpp#L113)

 ### Trajectory generation